decant09/bokeh/README.md

 - I want to be able to register to the website and signin so that I can access extra features.
 - I want a message to be displayed if I haven't completed the signup process correctly and what actions I need to take.
 - I want to be able to signout so that my account is secured.
-- I want success messagest to appear on signing in and out.
+- I want success messages to appear on signing in and out.
 - I want a profile to be automatically created once I register.
 - I want a default profile image to be displayed if I do not want to upload an image to my profile.
 - I want to have a username and not have to supply my first and last names.